ColorTokens-Labs/xshield-demo-lab/3-tier-app/README.md

 ```

-As this is a 3-tier application and the application accessing
+As this is a 3-tier configuration and the IceHrm application accessing
 the database is on a different server, we need to allow remote
 clients to connect to our database.
 These commands will edit the
 mysql config file and restart the server.